nerdydrew/Random-Pokemon-Generator/README.md

 # Random-Pokemon-Generator
-This is the source code for [randompokemon.com](http://randompokemon.com).
-To set it up in your own environment, clone this repo and follow the steps below:
+This is the source code for [randompokemon.com](https://randompokemon.com).
+To set it up in your own environment, follow the steps below:

-1. Copy `config.js` from `/setup/` to the top level directory.
+1. Clone the repo.
-2. Edit it to point to a folder of sprites.
+2. Download and unzip the [sprites](https://randompokemon.com/sprites/sprites.zip) into the repo.
 3. Use any local web server—it's all static.